secure-systems-lab/code-style-guidelines/README.md

 # Code Style Guidelines #

-These guidelines provide examples about what to do (or not to do) when writing code for projects at the Secure Systems Lab.
-These are based upon Justin's experiences working with Stork, [Guido vanRossom's](http://www.python.org/dev/peps/pep-0008/) Python style guidelines, and the experiences and suggestions of team members.
-Please give Justin feedback if there is anything you'd like to change.
+These guidelines provide examples of what to do (or not to do) when writing code for the projects of [Secure Systems Lab](https://github.com/secure-systems-lab).
+These guidelines are based upon
+@JustinCappos's experiences working with Stork, [Guido vanRossom's](http://www.python.org/dev/peps/pep-0008/) Python style guidelines, and the experiences and suggestions of team members.
+Please give
+@JustinCappos feedback if there is anything you'd like to change.

 ## Table of Contents ##
 - [Code Lay-out](#code-lay-out)